Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Hanover, MA?

-Lawn mowing services in Hanover are tailored to the unique characteristics of each neighborhood.
-Historic Four Corners features colonial-era streets, mature trees, and stone walls, requiring careful navigation and adherence to Historic District guidelines.
-Forge Pond and Indian Head areas are near wetlands and vernal pools, falling under Conservation Commission jurisdiction and the Wetlands Protection Act.
-Walnut Hill and Assinippi have larger lots, slopes, and HOA standards.
-West Hanover and South Hanover present narrow streets and require Dig Safe (811) utility coordination and traffic control.
-Across all neighborhoods, compliance with noise ordinances and environmental regulations is strictly observed.
+Lawn care in Hanover spans a variety of neighborhoods, each with unique characteristics.
+Historic Four Corners features colonial-era streets, mature trees, and stone walls, requiring careful navigation and attention to Dig Safe (811) protocols.
+Forge Pond and Factory Pond areas are near wetlands and vernal pools, falling under Conservation Commission jurisdiction and Wetlands Protection Act requirements.
+Walnut Hill and Assinippi have larger lots and HOA standards, while West Hanover and South Hanover present slopes and narrow roads, demanding specialized equipment and traffic control.
+Across all neighborhoods, community standards, noise compliance, and pollinator habitat protection are prioritized.

 Hanover Municipal Resources for Sustainable Lawn Care & Community Programs

 Hanover offers a range of municipal resources to support sustainable lawn care.
 The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management.
-Hanover Parks and Recreation organizes community workshops on grasscycling and organic lawn care, and the town participates in Tree City USA events and MVP programs.
-Residents are encouraged to join initiatives led by the Massachusetts Audubon Society to promote pollinator habitats.
-For more information on local programs: Hanover Parks and Recreation
+Parks & Recreation aligns maintenance with Tree City USA events and community workshops on grasscycling and organic lawn care.
+The town’s Green Communities designation and MVP programs promote energy efficiency and climate adaptation.
+Residents can also participate in Massachusetts Audubon Society pollinator initiatives to enhance biodiversity and environmental health.

 Official Website: Hanover Parks and Recreation